 This is where your hunt begins for a model that uses top-notch technology like the AH-IPS panel.
 For those who are hearing it for the first time, it’s an Advanced High-performance In-Plane Switching panel.
 In order to be able to perform regular calibrations, the monitor should cover well over 99 percent of the Adobe RGB color area.
 (The term color gamut may also come up.)
 It’s best if the monitor has a 10-, 12- or 14-bit lookup table (LUT) so that you can perform regular calibrations with ease.

 When it comes to color consistency, fortunately, there are many professional monitors in the market that feature software and hardware calibration tools.
-You can opt to purchase a third party calibration solution if you aren’t satisfied with the options.
+You can opt to purchase a third-party calibration solution if you aren’t satisfied with the options.
 A monitor that has an efficient IPS panel can display different shades of dark and light gray, this helps determine the level of shadow and highlight you will see on your screen.

-Another huge advantage of using the IPS technology is the fact that it provides you the option of wide viewing angles of excellent color luminosity and fidelity, whether viewed from the top, bottom or any other sides.
+Another huge advantage of using the IPS technology is the fact that it provides you the option of wide viewing angles of excellent color luminosity and fidelity, whether viewed from the top, bottom, or any other sides.

 For some graphic designers, screen size is not a factor.
-However, those working with high-resolution image files that contain great detail, size does matter.
+However, for those working with high-resolution image files that contain great detail, size does matter.

 Office size is, of course, a matter of concern, especially if multiple screens are needed.
 Those working on several projects at once would prefer utilizing maximum space of the screen so that a number of projects can be viewed on the same screen.
 If you are looking to minimize the space your screen takes up but want the luxury of viewing several projects at a glance, opt for 29-inch WQHD monitors that are ultra-wide.